emkhv/FAANG_around/google_1_hard.md

 ## Explanation

 The query uses a recursive common table expression (CTE) to generate the expanded list of searches.
+Every time we 'go over' the `search_frequency` table, su subtract 1 from `num_users`, and as a recursive query we give it an ending point, the `> 1` to overcome printing the same row twice.
+At the end, we get the expanded table of searches.
 The `PERCENTILE_CONT` function is then used to calculate the median, and the result is rounded to one decimal point.